MrNikhillyadav/chatify-app/README.md

+A fast real-time chat application that allows anyone to create and join chat rooms to communicate anonymously or with a chosen name.
-﻿# Chatify-app
+ # Chatify-app
 ![image](/frontend/public/chat-app-image.png)

-A fast real-time chat application built with Socket.io, TypeScript, Vite, and Tailwind CSS.
-This application allows anyone to create and join chat rooms to communicate anonymously or with a chosen name.

 ## Features
 - 🌐 Real-Time Chat: Seamless and instant messaging powered by Socket.io.